amit608/MCPyDoc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+AI assistants often hallucinate when code depends on private or unfamiliar Python packages: guessed APIs, wrong signatures, and outdated usage that breaks at runtime.
+MCPyDoc fixes that by giving your assistant real-time access to the actual documentation and source code of the Python packages installed in your environment.

 MCPyDoc is a Model Context Protocol (MCP) server that provides comprehensive documentation and code analysis capabilities for Python packages.
-It enables AI agents like Cline and GitHub Copilot to understand and work with Python codebases more effectively, especially when working with private libraries and unfamiliar packages.
+It enables AI agents like Cline and GitHub Copilot to understand and work with Python codebases more effectively.

 ## ✨ Features